Who we serve

 Service Area Population

 Helix is a Special District

 A special district is a local government agency formed by voters to perform a needed service, such as water or sewer.
-Most are governed by a Board elected from their communities and are effective service providers because they are held to high standards of transparency and accountability.
+Helix was organized in 1913 and exists pursuant to Irrigation District Law (Water Code Section 20500, et seq.)
+We are governed by a Board elected from their communities and are held to high standards of transparency and accountability.

-Assembly Bill 1234 requires Board members to attend ethics training upon election or appointment, and re-certify every two years.
+Assembly Bill 1234 requires that Board members go to ethics training when elected, and re-take the training every two years.

-State law requires special districts to submit regular audits performed by a certified public accountant to ensure public funds are properly managed.
+State law requires special districts to submit regular audits.
+A certified public accountant performs these to ensure public funds are properly managed.
 The audits are public documents filed with the state and county controller.